-(e) After the ball has been kicked and goes beyond the line of scrimmage, and until the kick ends (either team secures possession of the ball, or the ball is dead by rule), the penalty yardage for holding and illegal use of hands fouls by either team shall be 10 yards.
+(e) During a scrimmage kick play that goes beyond the line of scrimmage, the penalty yardage for holding and illegal use of hands fouls by either team shall be 10 yards unless the foul is committed in an attempt to block the kick (See 14-4-8).

 ARTICLE 5.
 KICKING TEAM PLAYER VOLUNTARILY OUT OF BOUNDS.
 During a scrimmage kick that crosses the line of scrimmage, and prior to the end of the kick, it is a foul if a kicking team player goes out of bounds voluntarily (without being contacted by a receiving team player) to avoid a block by a receiving team player.